KristianKarl/graphwalker-rs/README.md

 # graphwalker-rust

 This is work in progress.
 The goal is to have fun with rust.

-So far it's more frustrating than fun...
-Still have no clue how modules relates to files and folders.
-But one end goal could be to have a tool that does somewhat of the things [GraphWalker](http://graphwalker.org) does.
-Let's see about that.
+Task list to work with:
+- [x] Simple data stucture for graph, vertex and edge
+- [x] Json reader and writer that is [GraphWalker](http://graphwalker.org) compliant
+- [x] Convert models in [GraphWalker](https://graphwalker.org) json into [Grapviz](https://graphviz.org/) dot format.
+- [ ] Generator and stop condition parser
+- [ ] Offline random walk implemented